rokcoder-bbcmicro/My-BBC-Master-5.25-archive/games/README.md

 - Trivial Pursuit Genus Edition (Domark)
 ---
 ## Games 1
-_This one has more games on it than are showing up in the menu_
+_This one has more games on it than are showing up in the menu - I seem to have been in the process of moving games over from DFS which is why a handful of them are expecting the executables to be in the A directory_
-- Gyroscope
+- Gyroscope (Melbourne House)
-- Joe Blade
+- Joe Blade 2 (Players) - _Called "Joe Blade" in menu - also, runs in white instead of green which may be a BeebEm or Master thing?_
-- Mine Shaft
+- Mineshaft (Durell)
-- Ninja
+- The Last Ninja (Superior Software)
-- Space Arena
+- Space Arena (Ozark Software) - _Marked as "this game is lost" at bbcmicro.co.uk_
-- Tetris
+- Tetris (Mirrorsoft)
-- Tom Cat
+- F14 Tomcat (Players)
-- Alien Drop
+- Alien Dropout (Superior Software)
-- Barrage
+- Barrage (Micro Power)
-- Boffin
+- Boffin 2 (Addictive Games) - _Called "boffin" in the menu and also doesn't work from the menu is it needs to be *RUN rather then CHAIN_
-- Bruce
+- Bruce Lee [pre-release] (Micro Power)
-- Centipede
+- Centipede (Superior Software)
-- Cylon
+- Cylon Attack (A&F Software) - _Doesn't run from menu as first part is *RUNning A.CYLON instead of CYLON_
-- Dambusters
+- Dambusters (Alligata)
-- Eaters
+- Purple People Eaters (R.H.
+Software) - _Looks like a pre-release version of Plegaron People Eaters (written entirely in BASIC) - not in bbcmicro.co.uk_
-- Exile
+- Exile (Superior Software) - _Whichever version this is, it was cracked by me :)_
-- Flip
+- Flip!
+The Cartoon Strategy Game (Icon)
-- Footman
+- Football Manager (Addictive Games)
-- Frogger
+- Frogger (Superior Software)
-- Fruit Mach
+- Fruit Machine (Superior Software)
-- Galaxians
+- Galaxians (Superior Software)
-- Heist
+- Heist (Softspot) - _Doesn't run from the menu but a simple *HEIST2 will do the job_
-- Invader
+- Invaders (IJK Software) - _Called "invader" in the menu and doesn't run from the menu - a simple *INVADER will do the trick_
-- Invaders
+- Space Invaders (Superior Software) - _Called "invaders" in the menu_
-- Matchday
+- Matchday (Ocean) - _Protection broken and transferred to disc by me!_
-- Mr Ee
+- Mr. Ee!
+(A&F Software) - _Front end seems to have been written by me!
+Again, needs a manual *MR-EE to actually play the game_
-- Positro
+- Positron (Micro Power) - _Another one expecting the main game to be in the A directory_
-- Slidey
+- Slidey (?) - _If I had to guess, I would say this was something I was working on.
+It's asking for a screen file to load at 3000 and it then shuffles the screen_
-- Snapper
+- Snapper (Acornsoft) - Another one waiting for me to sort the directories out - does work but needs manual poking_
-- SpcFighter
+- Space Fighter (Superior Software)
 ---
 ## Games 2
 ### Breakout Games`